pre-142-training/r4ds-courses/tabular-data.md

 ## [RStudio cheatsheets](https://www.rstudio.com/resources/cheatsheets/)

-- Extremely useful reference guides for functions used in this course
+- Extremely useful reference guides for functions used in this tutorial

 RStudio
 ========================================================